Listen to this story:

 The new work hints that not only overactivity, but also underactivity in the mTOR pathway can contribute to autism, including idiopathic forms and those related to deletions of the chromosomal region 16p11.2.
 Those opposite mTOR problems could account for some of the subtype-specific differences seen within the condition, says lead researcher Emanuel DiCicco-Bloom, professor of neuroscience and cell biology at Rutgers Robert Wood Johnson Medical School in Piscataway, New Jersey.

-Because the study uses a relatively small sample of cells from six autistic children—only half of them with idiopathic autism—it’s important to not overinterpret the results, says Peter Crino, professor and chair of neurology at the University of Maryland School of Medicine in Baltimore, who was not involved in the study.
+Because the study has not yet gone through peer review and uses a relatively small sample of cells from six autistic children — only half of them with idiopathic autism — it’s important to not overinterpret the results, says Peter Crino, professor and chair of neurology at the University of Maryland School of Medicine in Baltimore, who was not involved in the study.
 “The idiopathic autism group is difficult to represent with only three individuals,” he says.

 The cells also migrate less and grow fewer neurites, or neuronal projections, than do cells from the idiopathic participants’ non-autistic siblings or non-autistic controls, the team’s new work shows.